SEC530: Defensible Security Architecture and Engineering: Implementing Zero Trust for the Hybrid Enterprise

 This section continues the discussion on hardening critical infrastructure that is often found in hybrid environments, and moves on to concepts such as routing devices, firewalls, and application proxies.
 Actionable examples are provided for hardening routers, with specific Cisco IOS commands to perform each step.

-The section then continues with a deep dive on IPv6, which currently accounts for over 30% percent of Internet backbone traffic, according to Google, while simultaneously being used and ignored by most organizations.
+The section then continues with a deep dive on IPv6, which currently accounts for over 42% percent of Internet backbone traffic, according to Google, while simultaneously being used and ignored by most organizations.
 We will provide deep background on IPv6, discuss common mistakes (such as applying an IPv4 mindset to IPv6), and provide actionable solutions for securing the protocol.
 The section continues with a discussion of a key Zero Trust topic: segmentation.
+A secure network design that implements multiple defensive layers is critical to defend against threats and protect resources within the network.
 This section includes principles and defensive tactics that cover firewalls and network segmentation but also identity and access segmentation.
 Section 2 wraps up with a discussion on web application proxies and smtp proxies.

 Exercises